finnkauski/lighthouse/README.md

 # Lighthouse

 Control your Philips Hue lights with this API wrapper!

+**NOTE:**
 This wrapper is under active redevelopment, see the older commits in order to get the previous iterations of the API.

-Current goals is to slim this down, make this more async and to make a nicer command line tool.
+Also this is not a complete API wrapper for the HUE API as I do not have the time to expand the wrapper.
+If you would like to contribute please consider making a PR.

 ## Also see: